Albluca/academic-kickstart/content/publication/Tryp.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Preprint"
-publication_short = "Preprint"
+publication = "Scientific Reports" publication_short = "SR"

 # Abstract and optional shortened version.
 abstract = "The parasitic African trypanosome, Trypanosoma brucei, evades the adaptive host immune response by a process of antigenic variation that involves the clonal switching of variant surface glycoproteins (VSGs).
-The VSGs that periodically come to dominate in vivo display a hierarchy, but how this hierarchy arises is not well-understood.
-Combining publicly available genetic data with mathematical modelling, we report a VSG-length-dependent hierarchical timing of clonal VSG dominance in a mouse model, revealing an inverse correlation between VSG length and trypanosome growth-rate.
-Our analysis indicates that, among parasites switching to new VSGs, those expressing shorter VSGs preferentially accumulate to a detectable level that is sufficient to trigger an effective immune response.
-Subsequent elimination of faster-growing parasites then allows slower parasites with longer VSGs to accumulate.
-This interaction between the host and parasite is able by itself to explain the temporal distribution of VSGs observed in vivo.
-Thus, our findings reveal a length-dependent hierarchy that operates during T. brucei infection, representing a “feint attack” diversion tactic utilised during infection by these persistent parasites to out-maneuver the host immune system."
+The VSGs that come to dominate in vivo during an infection are not entirely random, but display a hierarchical order.
+How this arises is not fully understood.
+Combining available genetic data with mathematical modelling, we report a VSG-length-dependent hierarchical timing of clonal VSG dominance in a mouse model, consistent with an inverse correlation between VSG length and trypanosome growth-rate.
+Our analyses indicate that, among parasites switching to new VSGs, those expressing shorter VSGs preferentially accumulate to a detectable level that is sufficient to trigger a targeted immune response.
+This may be due to the increased metabolic cost of producing longer VSGs.
+Subsequent elimination of faster-growing parasites then allows slower-growing parasites with longer VSGs to accumulate.
+This interaction between the host and parasite is able to explain the temporal distribution of VSGs observed in vivo.
+Thus, our findings reveal a length-dependent hierarchy that operates during T. brucei infection.
+This represents a ‘feint attack’ diversion tactic utilised by these persistent parasites to out-maneuver the host adaptive immune system."

 # Featured image thumbnail (optional)
 image_preview = ""